 author of “Decoding

-Firearms: An Easy to Read Guide on General Gun Safety & Use”
+Firearms: An Easy to Read Guide on General Gun Safety & Use” and USCCA

 certified instructor, NRA certified pistol, rifle, and shotgun instructor